elmolaygo/assignments-log/README.md

-# I log our assignments here eveery week so I can see how much there are.
+# I log our assignments here every week so I can see how much there are.

 That's it.
 I don't know why.